bvspranav/Smart-Bus-Monitoring-System-Using-Face-Recognition/README.md

 Based on recognized faces, fee statuses, and boarding times, the system updates Google Sheets and sends alerts.

 Replace placeholders such as YOUR_TELEGRAM_BOT_TOKEN, Maintainer's Name, and email@example.com with appropriate details.
 Additionally, ensure to include the necessary instructions and prerequisites based on your specific setup and requirements.

+## Conclusion:
+The Real-time Face Recognition Using FaceNet project offers an efficient and automated solution for monitoring student boarding activities in educational institutions.
+By integrating advanced face recognition technology with Google Sheets and Telegram, this system streamlines administrative tasks, enhances security measures, and facilitates real-time communication, thereby contributing to improved management of student transportation systems.